0install/docs/docs/packaging/local-feeds.md

     Path: (package:deb:python2.7:2.7.3:x86_64)
 ```

-This will work on Linux, MacOS X, Windows, etc.
+This will work on Linux, macOS, Windows, etc.

 ## Next steps